JuliaRegistries/General/README.md

 ## Registering a package in General

+If you used generative AI in any nontrivial way when developing your package, this must be disclosed in the README of your package and in the original registration pull request.

 New packages and new versions of packages are added to the General registry by pull requests against this GitHub repository.
 It is ***highly recommended*** that you use [Registrator.jl][registrator] to automate this process.
 Registrator can either be used as a